What Is CBD?

 CBD (aka cannabidiol) is a natural chemical that is commonly used for health and wellness.
 CBD is most often harvested from hemp.
 It is one of the most researched of the 85+ chemical compounds (called cannabinoids) found in these plants.
 Cannabidiol is safe, non-addictive, legal, and doesn’t get you high.

 If you don’t know what CBD is, you are not alone.
 There are over 2.5 million Google searches each month to find information about CBD.
 This guide covers the important question of “what is CBD”.
 We will also touch on some of the other questions about CBD.
 After reading this 10-minute guide you will understand why so many people are talking about CBD for health and wellness.

-The topics covered in this section are listed below.
-If you have a specific area of interest, click the button to jump to that section.
+The topics covered in this article are listed below.
+If you have a specific area of interest you can jump to that section.

 Why Does CBD Matter?

 Cannabidiol has a rich history of being used as a plant-based medicine, dating back to ancient China.
 Today, scientists are able to extract and study the chemical’s potential for health and wellness.

 As of 2019, there are over 10,000 scientific and medical studies* into the benefits of cannabidiol.
 More than half of these studies have been published in the last five years, with thousands more currently underway.
 Many of these studies focus on pain, anxiety, mental health, inflammation, and brain health.